MetadataConsulting/ModelCataloguePlugin/ModelCatalogueCorePlugin/DECISION_LOG.md

+# 2014-11-04
+Reverted `CatalogueElement.latestVersion` to be a just `Long` because otherwise Hibernate is pretty confused by it (or at least Fixtures plugin).

 # 2014-11-02

 Mappings returned from the application are not filtered by any classification because the nature of mappings is to be